snoushath/ptbxl-dsr-ddm/README.md

 This repository contains the official implementation of the paper:

-**Progressive Diagnosis-Specific Representation Learning for Multi-Label ECG Classification with Intrinsic Diagnostic Dependency Modeling**
+**Progressive Diagnosis-Specific Representation Learning via Diagnostic Dependency Modeling for Multi-Label ECG Classification**

 ## Overview